GlenDC/L10n.unity/package/Assets/L20n/README.txt

 > I'm using some custom GUI plugin, how can I localize my text with a component?

-    This is easy, and can be done in following steps (1 to 5 minutes):
+    This is easy, and can be done in following steps:

         1. Duplicate an L20n textComponent (e.g. `L20nUIText`);
         2. Name it appropriately and point to the correct component type;